berkeparildar/Fall-Parkour/README.md

 - Jump from fan to fan to progress.
 - Time your jumps perfectly to avoid falling.
 - In the later stages, watch out for fans with rotating sticks that can push you off.
-- "Big Fans" features a checkpoint system.
+- This level also features a checkpoint system.
 - If you fall, you'll respawn at the last checkpoint.
 - The first player to reach the finish line wins the game.